Forty Plus Years of Technology...and Still Counting

 Thank you for traveling down tech memory lane with me.
 Over the last 40 years there were so many other technological advances, cybersecurity concerns, global issues, start-ups, aquisitions, closures, etc that it was just impossible to include them all.
 I know this is just the tip of the iceberg.

-Today’s technology is changing fast with the advances in artificial intelligence to generate content both in text and images.
+Today’s technology is changing fast with the advances in artificial intelligence (AI) to generate content text, images and video.
 There are significant concerns about the legitimacy and ethical decisions surrounding AI generated content.
-Feel free to read more here.

 The total number of websites is a staggering 1 billion with over 200 million currently active.
 Over 250,000 websites are being created every day.
 That’s 175 new websites every minute.
 With this much competition, businesses have a hard time standing out, especially if they are not well-versed in the latest technological trends.
 Consider contacting me at Charlotte’s Web Designs, LLC.
 With over 40+ years working in technology plus countless years in marketing and design, I can help you take your business to the next level.